Note that all spoilers are unmarked!

 - Anti-Villain: They may be pirates, but they aren't monsters.
 Their interest is making money, not deliberately hurting people or causing destruction; that's just the side effect of piracy.
 Any time there's serious danger going on, they have no problem working with Mega Man to try and stop it.

 - Badass Family: The three of them command a small arsenal of robots in all sorts of designs, and fielded an entire airship fleet before Mega Man shot it down.

-- Big Bad Wannabe: Managed to swing between this and Big Bad.
-The Bonnes are Mega Man's most persistent and recurring foes, and are the main antagonists of the first game.
+- Big Bad Wannabe: They manage to be The Heavy on account of being Mega Man's most persistent and recurring foes.
 However, they're far less of a threat than the System units, and are often too ineffectual or comical to see as all that dangerous.